People’s health is influenced by social factors, including income, housing, education, diet and lifestyle – as well as age, gender and heredity.

 Risk factors for heart disease include smoking, poor nutrition and lack of exercise.

-Cold, damp houses and polluting heating can lead to respiratory problems such as asthma.
+Cold, damp houses and polluting forms of heating can lead to respiratory problems such as asthma.

-From 1939 public hospitals were free.
+From 1939 public hospital care was free.
 From 1941 prescription medicines were free and the government subsidised doctors’ fees.
-Charges were reintroduced for prescriptions in 1985, and in 2013 prescriptions cost $5 for most people.
+Charges were reintroduced for prescriptions in 1985, and since 2013 prescriptions have cost $5 for most people.
 Cost still put some people – especially poorer people – off going to the doctor.
 Some ended up in hospital for problems that their doctor could have solved earlier.

 The government ran programmes encouraging women to be screened for breast cancer and cervical cancer.
-They promoted healthy food, stopping smoking and exercising.
+They promoted healthy food, exercise and stopping smoking.